research-software-ecosystem/RSEc-Atlas/README.md

 - **Nuxt.js**: A powerful framework for creating server-rendered Vue.js applications.
 - **Frontend Libraries**: Utilized for building the user interface and enhancing user experience.
 - **GitHub Pages**: For deploying the static site.
-- **GZip Compression**: To optimize the performance of the web application.
+- **GZip Compression**: When deploying, GitHub Pages automatically compresses the JSON file to optimize the performance of the web application.
 - **Makefile**: For automating build processes and tasks.
 - **Git**: For version control and collaborative development.
 - **Git Workflow**: A structured workflow for managing code changes and collaboration.